dynamoose/dynamoose/docs/api/Schema.md

 ### required: boolean

-You can set an attribute to be required when saving items to DynamoDB.
+You can set an attribute to be required when saving documents to DynamoDB.
 By default this setting is `false`.

 In the event the parent object is undefined and `required` is set to `false` on that parent attribute, the required check will not be run on child attributes.